isabella232/limitless-flows-blueprint/blueprint/index.md

 The API key and Group Name are passed through to SmartCrowd via Data Actions, and these values enable you to submit questions and customer dialogues to Limitless.

 ## **The data actions**
 We will use Data Actions to call the Limitless APIs.
 There are twelve data actions saved in this blueprint under the "Data Actions" subdirectory.
 Before importing the Data Actions, you should be sure to have both the "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
-You can learn more about installing and activating this integration here: <https://help.mypurecloud.com/articles/about-web-services-data-actions-integration/>
+For more information see, [About the web services data actions integration](https://help.mypurecloud.com/?p=127163 "Goes to the About the web services data actions integration article") in the Genesys Cloud Resource Center.

 Now we import each of the twelve Data Actions.
-You can learn how to import Data Actions here: <https://help.mypurecloud.com/articles/import-or-export-a-data-action-for-integrations/>
+For more information see, [Import or export a data action for integrations](https://help.mypurecloud.c}om/?p=161024 "Goes to the Import or export a data action for integrations article") in the Genesys Cloud Resource Center.

 Each data action connects to an API - some are Genesys Cloud APIs, and some are Limitless Web Services, as shown in the table below.
-You can read more about Genesys APIs here: <https://developer.genesys.cloud/api/>
+For more information see, [https://developer.genesys.cloud/api/](https://developer.genesys.cloud/api/ "Goes to the APIs page").

 The following are data actions to import: